Teaching

 Our programme offers top-level research training in a multidisciplinary research environment with a broad spectrum of methodologies, and is aimed at training highly motivated candidates for both academic and applied career paths.
 We are deeply committed to research training and are eager to work closely with PhD students in ways that suit their interests and talents.
 Throughout the three-year programme students will work on their research projects.
 Focus courses will lay the foundation for interdisciplinary research by teaching students methodological skills.
 The third year will be dedicated almost exclusively to research and dissertation writing.
 In addition to their own scientific research activity and experimental investigation, during the PhD students are expected to attend various advanced courses, training and seminars organized by the Department of Psychology.
 Moreover, PhD students will repeatedly present their work to the Academic Board and to the Department of Psychology, thus fostering their presentation skill

-The schedule of educational-training-scientific activities to be carried out during A.Y.
-2022/2023 is divided into:
+The schedule of educational-training-scientific activities to be carried out is divided into:

 - Other teaching activities (seminars, laboratory and research activities, interdisciplinary, multidisciplinary, and transdisciplinary training)